 11 Father’s Day Ideas to Celebrate Dad

-- I love you because… Give a child some paper and coloring utensils and ask the questions: Why do you love Daddy?
+Give a child some paper and coloring utensils.
+Then ask, “Why do you love Daddy?”
 Allow the child to draw or write their answers down.
-Tuck them in an envelope and hide it somewhere he is sure to find it.
+Tuck them in an envelope and hide it somewhere Dad is sure to find it.